-Under the terms of grant agreements, the Board funds certain programs by a combination of specific costreimbursement grants, categorical grants, and general revenues.
-Thus, when program costs are incurred, there are both restricted and unrestricted net assets available to finance the program.
-It is the Board's policy to first apply grant resources to such programs, followed by cost reimbursement grants, then general revenues.
+Under the terms of grant agreements, the Board funds certain programs by a combination of specific cost-reimbursement grants, categorical grants, and general revenues.
+Thus, when program costs are incurred and there is both restricted and unrestricted net position available to finance the program it is the Board's policy to first apply grant resources to such programs, followed by cost reimbursement grants, then general revenues.